Charles Fleming (author)

 Charles Fleming is an American author.
 In addition to writing multiple books on multiple subjects, fiction and non-fiction, he has also had a long career in print and TV journalism.
 As a staff writer for the Los Angeles Times he was the automobile and motorcycle reviewer and editor of the paper's Hollywood business section, Company Town.
 He has written extensively as a freelancer, for publications as varied as Vanity Fair, Entertainment Weekly, and TV Guide.

 Background

 Prior to joining the Los Angeles Times Fleming was a staff writer for the Los Angeles Herald-Examiner, Variety, and Newsweek and for many years served as an adjunct faculty member at the University of Southern California's Annenberg School of Journalism.

 Among his published works are the best-selling High Concept: Don Simpson and the Hollywood Culture of Excess, and My Lobotomy, co-authored with the subject, Howard Dully.
 Fleming is also author of the popular Los Angeles-based urban walking guides, Secret Stairs and Secret Walks, and their Bay Area counterpart, Secret Stairs East Bay.
+He is also the author of the novels The Ivory Coast, After Havana and The Studio Kill.

-Born in North Carolina, and raised in Pacific Palisades, California, he is an Eagle Scout.
+Born in North Carolina, a graduate of UCLA, and raised in Pacific Palisades, California, he is an Eagle Scout.